 The design will be of a quality and character that harmonizes with, and serves to protect the value of, private and public investments in the area.
-The antennas will be located on a monopole designed to look like a City of Oakland light pole, and the equipment box located within a 31" tall by 27" wide wrap-around enclosure attached to the light pole, , and will be as attractive as other light poles in the area.
-The monopole will be located within public right-of-way of a commercial corridor and is consistent with other public utility pole structures.
+The antennas will be located on a monopole designed to look like a City of Oakland light pole, and the equipment box, battery backup and meter box will be located within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground, and will be as attractive as other light poles in the area.
+The monopole will be located within public right-of- way of a commercial corridor and is consistent with other public utility pole structures.